 “Parents want to be able to get in touch with their kids on an immediate basis,” said Bob Gardner, PTA president at the Fairfax school.

-Last month, the school board in Montgomery County, Md., voted unanimously to let high school students have cell phones if the devices are turned off during school hours.
+In October, the school board in Montgomery County, Md., voted unanimously to let high school students have cell phones if the devices are turned off during school hours.

 Dustin Jeter, a senior at Seneca Valley High School in Germantown, Md., said virtually all of his friends carried cell phones even before the ban was lifted.

 “A lot of teachers and administrators were put in a hard place, because if they saw it, they’d have to decide whether to suspend a student for a couple of days or just look the other way,” he said.

 Jeter said cell phones were invaluable after the attacks because local phone lines were clogged.
 “I think it was just a matter of getting in touch with family, letting them know that everything was OK, trying to make plans for where they would be meeting,” he said.

 According to a survey conducted before the Sept.
 11 attacks by International Communications Research, 60 percent of teens aged 13 to 19 said their schools forbid them from bringing in beepers and 55 percent said their schools prohibit the use of cell phones.